-Below are our current By-Laws, as amended at a Special Conference held on April 6, 2011.
+Below are our By-Laws, as amended at a Special Conference held on April 6, 2011.
 Please click here to view the original 2009 By-Laws, or click here to view the By-Laws as amended at our Annual Conference in October, 2010 (in order to make explicit that we welcome Members and Supporters from around the world).
+Please click here to view our current By-Laws, as amended at our Annual Conference on December 6, 2020.

 By-Laws of Marxist-Humanist Initiative